Jairik/Data-Structures-Algorithms-Toolkit/README.md

-# Data Structures in multiple languages
+# Data Structures and Algorithms Toolkit

-In order to brush up on my algorithms/data structures and learn some more about cool new languages, I will be creating "libraries" encapsulating each different data structures in multiple languages.
+In order to brush up on my algorithms/data structures, learn some more about cool new languages, and provide those hoping to learn data structures some resources, I will be creating "libraries" encapsulating each different data structures in multiple languages.

 ## Languages Supported

+Some data structures/algorithms will be implemented in multiple languages, such as:

-- Python (Jypter Notebook, Conceptual + Implementation)
+- Python (ALL - Jypter Notebook, Conceptual + Implementation)
 - Rust
 - Go
+- Ruby
 - Haskell

 ## Data Structures/Algorithms